A nonlinear quantum neural network framework for entanglement engineering: Methods

 with $n$ the number of qubits\footnote{note that for having $n$ applied gates, the labels must range from 0 to $n$}.
 The SC topology has been studied in theoretical network complexity studies to determine an optimal method to build a unitary operation from Haar-random two-qubit quantum gates \cite{HaarStaircase-Haferkamp2022} and is also the same implemented for linear graph states \cite{GraphStates}.

 So, e.g., a network with SC topology that implements the beam-splitter type nonlinearity Eq.~\eqref{eq: reflectivity} will be written as $\ubm_{SC} = \bigotimes \bmgate_{0,1}\cdots\bmgate_{n-2,n-1}$.
-We will also consider combinations of these networks, defined when needed.
+We will also consider combinations of these networks, which will be defined when needed.

 With this in hand, we can now define our entanglement generation problem as a minimization problem as follows: